Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 ### Transaction properties

-- **Atomicity**: the operation are either all passed, or none is applied
+- **Atomicity**: the operations are either all passed, or none is applied
 - **Consistency**: at any give time the database is in a consistent state
-- **Isolation**: each transaction operate independently from one another
+- **Isolation**: each transaction operates independently of one another
 - **Durability**: a db remembers our data

 ### Isolation levels

-DBs still have to deal with some levels of isolation, what other transactions can from.
+DBs still have to deal with some levels of isolation, to avoid some phenomenon that can happen during a transaction, SQL defines 4 level of isolation:

 - **Serializable**: (highest level)
-- **Repeatalbe read**: phantom-reads
+- **Repeatable read**: phantom-reads
 - **Read committed**: non-repeatable-reads, phantom-reads
 - **Read uncommitted**: dirty-reads, non-repeatable-reads, phantom-read